Environment | In harmony with nature

 Evaluation of dependence and impact using ENCORE

-Bridgestone evaluates its dependence and impact on natural capital and biodiversity using the Exploring Natural Capital Opportunities, Risks and Exposure (ENCORE) tool developed by the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) and other sources.
-Using the evaluation by the industry group, Bridgestone evaluates the general dependence and impact of its tire business on natural capital and biodiversity within the value chain.
+Bridgestone evaluates its dependence and impact on natural capital and biodiversity using the Exploring Natural Capital Opportunities, Risks and Exposure (ENCORE) tool developed by the United Nations Environment Programme - World Conservation Monitoring Centre (UNEP-WCMC) and other sources.
+Based on this industry‑level analysis, Bridgestone assesses the general dependence and impact of its tire business across the value chain.

 Assessment of areas of biodiversity importance